David Bowen BSc Hons

 Software

-I've developed enterpise scale systems using Java, Visual Basic and SQL that have been deployed on thousands of customer sites.
+I've developed enterpise scale systems that have been deployed on thousands of customer sites.

 Hardware